netxms/netxms-doc/admin/object-management.rst

 :guilabel:`Take screenshot` for now halfway implemented functionality.
 For now screenshot can be taken only from Windows machines.

+:guilabel:`Remote control` option will appear for Windows nodes where VNC install is detected.
+In order to take advantage of this feature, one should add EnableTCPProxy = yes in agent configuration on both remote and server agents followed by agent restarts.
+Run a Configuration Poll on the node you want to VNC to.
+Target VNC may require loopback connection to be enabled.

 Description of :guilabel:`Edit agent's configuration` functionality can be found in :ref:`edit_agent_configuration_remotely` chapter.